-Pedestrians, who walk along our roads and sidewalks without the physical protection afforded drivers, are especially vulnerable to accidents which can cause severe injuries or death.
-Suddenly, a pedestrian can find himself hospitalized for weeks and out of work for months.
-If you or a family member has been injured in a pedestrian / motor vehicle accident, the burdens you face may seem insurmountable.
-For decades, the pedestrian accident attorneys at Allen & Allen have helped hundreds of pedestrians, who have been injured through no fault of their own, obtain just compensation for their losses.
+If you or a family member has been injured or killed in a pedestrian / motor vehicle accident, the burdens you face may seem insurmountable.
+For decades, the personal injury attorneys at Allen & Allen have helped hundreds of pedestrians, who have been injured through no fault of their own, obtain just compensation for their losses.
 Our firm is ready to give you the legal advice and counsel you need when you have medical bills to pay, a family you can't support because of your injuries, and permanent disabilities you may endure for a lifetime.

 When tragedy strikes and a pedestrian is hit and killed in an accident involving a truck or car, his family is left to deal with the resulting grief, lost income, funeral expenses, and most importantly the loss of companionship, comfort, guidance, and advice the decedent provided.
-Allen and Allen's pedestrian accident lawyers and staff members have the experience and understanding needed to provide grieving families with personal attention and emotional support while they confront the legal, as well as the everyday issues that arise from a family member's death.
+Allen and Allen has the experience and understanding needed to provide grieving families with personal attention and emotional support while they confront the legal and everyday issues that arise from a family member's death.

 Determining who is negligent in pedestrian accident cases is not always easy.
 The lawyers at Allen & Allen are familiar with the state statutes, local ordinances, and case law regarding this issue.
 Our investigators will take photographs of the accident scene, interview eyewitnesses, and talk to investigating police officers or troopers to help develop the facts surrounding an accident.
 Once the facts are gathered and the applicable Virginia law reviewed, an attorney from Allen, Allen, Allen & Allen can plan a course of legal action to help the injured pedestrian recover the monetary compensation he deserves for his medical expenses, physical injuries, pain and suffering, and lost wages.